15 Afrocentric Wall Art Ideas for a Modern Living Room

 As wall art, an African sunset landscape brings something no portrait or abstract can: space.
 It opens a wall up, draws the eye outward, and fills a room with warmth and light even on grey days.
 It is the piece that makes a small living room feel larger and a large one feel cinematic.

-Styling tip: A wide horizontal format works best — aim for something at least 36 inches wide.
-Hang above a console table or long sofa for a panoramic effect that feels like a window onto the savanna.
+Styling tip: a wide horizontal format works best — aim for at least 36 inches wide.
+Hang above a console table or long sofa for a panoramic effect.

 13. Metallic Gold Black Female Portrait Canvas